 What are we trying to achieve and why?
-What is the problem
+What is the problem we are trying to solve?

-What are the scientific and technological challenges

-(knowledge gaps needing to be addressed)?
+What are the scientific and technological challenges (knowledge gaps needing to be addressed)?

-What approaches could/should be taken to address the
+What approaches could/should be taken to address the research question?

-research question?